LibraryOfCongress/api.congress.gov/Documentation/MemberEndpoint.md

         - `<text>` (e.g., Read twice and referred to the Committee on the Judiciary.)
           - The text of the latest action taken on the bill or resolution.
     - `<url>` (e.g., https://api.data.gov/congress/v3/bill/117/s/4417?format=xml)
       - A referrer URL to the bill item in the API.
-Documentation for the Bill endpoint is [here](https://github.com/LibraryOfCongress/api.congress.gov/blob/main/Documentation/BillEndpoint.md).
+Documentation for the bill endpoint is [here](https://github.com/LibraryOfCongress/api.congress.gov/blob/main/Documentation/BillEndpoint.md).

 ### Cosponsored-Legislation Level